Lightning.Credentials (Lightning v2.14.13-pre1)

 Confirms and executes a credential transfer.

-Creates a new credential.
+Creates a keychain credential.

 Returns an empty changeset structure for credential transfers with an email field.